ogud/DS-Maintain/CDS-maintain.md

-A parent SHOULD ensure that when it is allowing a child to become securely delegated, that it has a reasonable assurance that the CDS/CDNSKEY RRset that is used to bootstrap the security is visible from a geographically and network topology diverse view.
-It SHOULD also ensure the the zone validates correctly if the parent publishes the DS record.
+A parent SHOULD ensure that when it is allowing a child to become securely delegated, that it has a reasonable assurance that the CDS/CDNSKEY RRset that is used to bootstrap the security is visible from a geographically and topologically diverse view.
+It SHOULD also ensure that the zone validates correctly if the parent publishes the DS record.
 A parent zone might also consider sending an email to its contact addresses to give the child zone a warning that security will be enabled after a certain about of wait time - thus allowing